 Malaysia to Enforce VEP for Singapore Vehicles from 1 July 2025

 No tag, no go.
-Malaysia’s new VEP rule kicks in this July.
+Malaysia’s new VEP rule has kicked in.

 Also read: A Guide to Applying for VEP and the RFID Tag Before Driving into Malaysia